 If you need help with any of these steps head down to the bottom of the page to watch the video.

 Sometimes during a Firmware update sensors can get stuck in the bootloader mode.
 This can for example be caused by unplugging the USB-C cable before the update has finished successfully, or if the hub was underpowered during the update.
-This results in not fully functioning sensors that are constantly blinking blue (physically, not in Studio) and are displayed grey in Rokoko Studio diagnostics panel.
+This results in not fully functioning sensors that are constantly blinking green or lighting blue (physically, not in Studio) and are displayed grey in the Rokoko Studio diagnostics panel.

 Below is an example of grey sensors not responding:

 Instructions to debug sensors stuck in bootloader mode